 The Company's right-of-use assets recognized on adoption of IFRS 16 on January 1, 2019 are amortized over their remaining lease term.
-Depreciation of right-of-use assets for the three and nine month periods ended December 31, 2020 compared to the same periods the previous year decreased by 27% and 10% respectively.
+Depreciation of right-of-use assets for the three and twelve months ended December 31, 2022 compared to the same periods in the previous year remained the same and increased 14%, respectively, due to reduced lease amount in 2021.